Liquidambar, American sweetgum : planting, pruning, care

 - Hardiness -20°C

-Liquidambar is a deciduous tree of the family Hamamelidaceae, like Hamamelis and Parrotia.
-The genus comprises four tree species native to temperate forests and riverbanks of America, Turkey and Asia.
+The Liquidambar is a deciduous tree in the Hamamelidaceae family, like Hamamelis and Parrotia.
+The genus comprises four tree species native to temperate forests and riverbanks in America, Turkey and Asia.

-Liquidambar styraciflua, also called “American sweetgum”, is the best known species.
-It is available in numerous cultivars selected for their habit, more modest dimensions, leaf shape and colour, such as ‘Gum ball’, a dwarf variety not exceeding 3 m, ‘Golden Sun’ with pale yellow foliage in spring turning green in summer, or ‘Aurea’ with green foliage mottled with yellow.
+The Liquidambar styraciflua, also called “American sweetgum”, is the best-known species.
+It is available in a wide range of cultivars selected for habit, more compact dimensions, leaf shape and colour, such as ‘Gum Ball’, a dwarf variety not exceeding 3 m, ‘Golden Sun’ with pale yellow foliage in spring turning green in summer, or ‘Aurea’ with green foliage speckled with yellow.

-Liquidambar orientalis, “Oriental liquidambar” or “Styrax of the Levant”, native to Turkey, Liquidambar acalycina or “Chinese liquidambar”, both smaller than their American cousin, and Liquidambar formosana from Taiwan, with foliage equally magnificent in autumn, complete the genus.
+The Liquidambar orientalis, “Oriental liquidambar” or “Styrax of the Levant”, native to Turkey, the Liquidambar acalycina or “Chinese liquidambar”, both smaller than their American cousin, and the Liquidambar formosana from Taiwan, whose foliage is equally spectacularly coloured in autumn, complete the genus.

-In its natural habitat the American sweetgum can reach up to 40 m in height, but in our regions it will rarely exceed 20 m on average with a spread of 3 to 5 m.
-It grows slowly in first years then rather quickly afterwards, and fairly quickly forms an imposing specimen.
-New cultivars offer more modest dimensions, seldom exceeding 10 m in height with 3–4 m width after 10 years.
-It has a very long lifespan of around 150 years.
+In its natural habitat, the sweetgum can reach up to 40 m in height, but in our regions it will seldom exceed about 20 m on average with a spread of 3 to 5 m.
+Growth is slow in the first years then fairly rapid thereafter.
+It fairly quickly forms an imposing specimen.
+New varieties offer more modest dimensions, rarely exceeding 10 m in height and 3–4 m wide after 10 years.
+It displays a very good longevity of around 150 years.

-Slender or columnar, conical or pyramidal, more rarely spherical (‘Gum Ball’) or rounded, habit of Liquidambar varies greatly with species and cultivars.
-Most often it adopts a pyramidal silhouette, sometimes quite irregular, which rounds with age.
+Slender or columnar, conical or pyramidal, more rarely globose (‘Gum Ball’) or rounded, Liquidambar’s habit varies considerably with species and cultivars.
+Most often however it adopts a pyramidal silhouette, sometimes quite irregular, which rounds with age.

 Liquidambar styraciflua – botanical illustration by P.J.
 Redouté

-On a strong taproot this handsome tree develops a very upright trunk with corky bark, dark grey becoming brown-red and fissuring with age.
-Young shoots show ridges that become corky outgrowths with time.
-Its wood is prized and so similar to walnut that liquidambar was commonly nicknamed “satin walnut”.
-Its bark emits a cinnamon scent and exudes a resin, styrax or copal, sometimes called “white balm of Peru”, which gave the tree its name liquidambar meaning “liquid” and “amber”, in reference to the balsamic, aromatic sap of amber colour that flows when the bark is cut.
+On a powerful taproot, this fine tree develops a very upright trunk with corky bark, dark grey turning brown-red and fissuring with age.
+Young shoots show ridges that become corky outgrowths as they age.
+Its timber is prized and resembles walnut so closely that Liquidambar was commonly nicknamed the “satin walnut”.
+Its bark gives off a cinnamon scent and exudes a resin, styrax or copal, sometimes called “white Peru balsam”, which earned the tree its name liquidambar — meaning “liquid” and “amber” — in reference to this balsamic, aromatic amber-coloured sap that flows when the bark is cut.

-Liquidambar is particularly valued for its elegant deciduous foliage which dons sumptuous hues, filling garden with warm, spicy tones as days shorten in autumn.
-Foliage consists of large palmate leaves, divided into 3 to 7 triangular or rounded lobes (Liquidambar styraciflua ‘Rotundiloba’), more or less notched and reminiscent of maple leaves, except that sweetgum leaves are arranged alternately on the shoots rather than opposite.
-10 to 18 cm wide with a finely dentate margin, they are pubescent, bristly with reddish hairs on the underside of the lamina.
+Liquidambar is particularly valued for its elegant deciduous foliage that dons sumptuous hues, filling the garden with warm, spicy tones as days shorten in autumn.
+The foliage consists of large palmate leaves, divided into 3 to 7 triangular or rounded lobes (Liquidambar styraciflua ‘Rotundiloba’), more or less notched, resembling maple leaves except that sweetgum leaves are arranged alternately on the shoots rather than oppositely.
+10 to 18 cm wide, with a finely toothed margin, they are pubescent, bristly with reddish hairs on the underside of the lamina.

 This ample palmate foliage releases a turpentine scent when crushed.

-As with many trees of the Hamamelidaceae family, liquidambar wears magnificently coloured foliage in autumn.
-From pale green to glossy dark green, sometimes vivid green splashed and flecked with yellow or grey marginate with cream from spring to summer, the leaves take on flamboyant shades — gold, orange, ochre-yellow, coppery, crimson to garnet and purplish-pink in autumn — intensity varying with cultivar and growing conditions.
+As with many members of the Hamamelidaceae, Liquidambar develops magnificently coloured foliage in autumn.
+From pale green to glossy dark green, sometimes vivid green speckled and splashed with yellow or cream-margined grey from spring to summer, the leaves take on flamboyant shades in autumn: gold, orange, ochre-yellow, coppery, crimson to garnet red and pinkish‑purple, the intensity varying with cultivar and growing conditions.

 Flowering of the sweetgum is inconspicuous.
 In spring, in April, small green-yellow apetalous unisexual flowers appear.
-Sweetgum is a monoecious species: male and female flowers occur on the same plant.
-They take the form of aments erect in spikes 5 to 7.5 cm long or spiny, pendulous glomerules 1 to 3 cm in diameter depending on whether they are male or female.
+Sweetgum is a monoecious species: male and female flowers occur on the same tree.
+They take the form of erect catkins in spikes 5 to 7.5 cm long or of spiny, pendulous glomerules 1 to 3 cm in diameter depending on whether they are male or female.

-Only after about 25 years of cultivation do female flowers, bristly with green points, develop into fruits — brown, spherical capsules 2.5 to 3.4 cm — which release small winged seeds reminiscent of maple samaras.
-They persist long into winter attached to shoots by a long peduncle.
+Only after about 25 years of cultivation do the female flowers, bristling with green points, develop into fruits, brown spherical capsules 2.5 to 3.4 cm in diameter that release small winged seeds resembling maple samaras.
+They remain attached to the twigs by a long stalk well into winter.

 Liquidambar styraciflua: foliage green then flamboyant in autumn and its fruit

-Very hardy, Liquidambar tolerates winter down to −15 to −20 °C, sometimes further.
-It thrives in sun and shows best colours on non-calcareous (slightly acidic), deep, heavy (clayey), rich and moist soil.
-It is an accommodating tree that will tolerate temporarily waterlogged soils, even sea spray and pollution.
+Very hardy, Liquidambar withstands winter cold down to -15 to -20 °C, sometimes even lower.
+It thrives in full sun and shows its best colours in non-calcareous (slightly acidic), deep, heavy (clayey), rich and moist soil.
+It is an accommodating tree that tolerates temporarily waterlogged soils and even sea spray and pollution.

-Plant as a solitary specimen on a large short grass meadow in a park or sizeable garden, near a pond, in alignment along a wide avenue or on a property boundary in a seaside garden.
+Plant as a specimen on a large lawn in a park or a generously sized garden, near a pond, in alignment along a long avenue or as a boundary tree in a seaside garden.

-The resin, styrax or copal exuded by Liquidambar can be burned as incense and is highly valued for dermatological and anti-stress properties and its ability to combat respiratory ailments.
-Egyptians used it to embalm mummies, while Native Americans chewed it as a kind of chewing gum.
-In the 19th century, when Liquidambar was introduced to Europe, copal resin was used in preparation of beauty milks or balms.
-This aromatic gum also serves as a perfume fixative and is much used by perfumers.
+The resin, styrax or copal exuded by Liquidambar can be burned as incense and is highly prized for dermatological and anti-stress properties and its ability to help respiratory ailments.
+Egyptians used it to embalm mummies, while Native Americans chewed it as a form of chewing gum.
+In the 19th century, when Liquidambar was introduced to Europe, copal resin was used in the preparation of milks and beauty balms.
+This fragrant gum also serves as a perfume fixative and is much used by perfumers.

-Finally, fragrant and precious wood of liquidambar was much prized in cabinetmaking.
+Finally, Liquidambar’s fragrant, valuable wood was highly prized in cabinetmaking.

 Main species and varieties

-Many cultivars of Liquidambar styraciflua, species most commonly grown in gardens are now available, selected for their habit, the colour of their foliage and their more compact growth compared with the typical species.
-For example, the tree’s impressive size has happily been reimagined in the more compact form of the ‘Gum Ball’ cultivar, which finally allows liquidambar into smaller gardens.
+There are now many cultivars of Liquidambar styraciflua, species most commonly cultivated in gardens, selected for their habit, the colour of their foliage and their reduced growth compared with the typical species.
+For example, the impressive size of this tree has been happily reimagined in the more compact form of the ‘Gum Ball’ cultivar, which finally allows Liquidambar to fit into smaller gardens.

 Most popular